feliperomero3/SportsStoreApp/README.md

 dotnet run --project ServerApp\ServerApp.csproj
 ````

-Open <https://localhost:5001> on your favorite web browser
+Open <https://localhost:5001> on your favorite web browser. _It may take a while to start on first launch._

 ## How to debug